 To keep the roast moist and to capture juices for making au jus, put a 50:50 mix of water and low sodium beef broth in the bottom of the pan (½ inch).

-Lower the temperature to 325º F and continue roasting until your prime rib reaches your desired temperature (remember to account for resting time; see below).
+Then lower the temperature to 325º F and continue roasting until your prime rib reaches your desired temperature.

 During the roast, be sure that the liquid in the bottom of the pan doesn't dry out (add more water if needed).